epsrc-abcd/abcd-website/event/README.md

 Session types and other forms of behavioural type system have the potential to transform how we build distributed, concurrent systems.
-Theoretical progress continues apace, but adoption of behavioural typing into real-world languages remains negligible.
-The aim of this colloquium is to bring together researchers working in the broad area of behavioural types, focusing on with a
+Theoretical progress continues apace, but adoption in real-world languages remains negligible.
+The aim of this colloquium is to take stock of where we are, through tool and compiler demos that

-* Now would be a good time to take stock of where we are in terms of adding session types to practical languages.
+ in terms of adding session types to practical languages.
 We also welcome workshop-style talks on related issues.
+The outcome should be shared understanding of the strengths and weaknesses of existing approaches, obstacles to practical adoption, and the technical issues surrounding integration with existing programming models.

 Themes
 ------